ekmungai/python-accounting/README.md

 Categorization, Transaction assignment, Opening Balances and Taxation.
 Transactions are also protected against tampering via direct database changes ensuring the integrity of the Ledger.
-Apart from the standard set of Financial Reports, the Library also provides convenient Receivable (Client) and Payabale (Supplier) such as Account Statements and Schedules, as well as an Aging Schedule for all outstating balances grouped by configurable time periods (Current, 31 - 90 days, 91 - 180 days etc).
+Apart from the standard set of Financial Reports, the Library also provides convenient Receivable (Client) and Payabale (Supplier) such as Account Statements and Schedules, as well as an Aging Schedule for all outstanding balances grouped by configurable time periods (Current, 31 - 90 days, 91 - 180 days etc).

 This library is a community initiative of [microbooks.io](https://microbooks.io).